 This needs to change.
 Quickly!
 Before too much damage is done.

-Excessive time spent on digital devices impacts sleep, physical health, and mental health in teens, young adults, and adults.
+Studies show that excessive time spent on digital devices impacts sleep, physical health, regulation, thought processes, and mental health in teens, young adults, and adults.

-The position of the head looking down at a cell phone impacts posture and can actually reverse the natural curve in the neck.
+The position and extra weight of the head looking down at a cell phone impacts posture and can actually reverse the natural curve in the neck.

-This position, termed “text neck syndrome,” also affects the level of alertness in the nervous system and in turn can contribute to or exacerbate depression and anxiety.
+This position, termed “tech neck” or “text neck syndrome” also affects the level of alertness in the autonomic nervous system.

-A young child’s brain and nervous system are rapidly developing during this critical phase of life.
+A young child’s brain and nervous system rapidly develop during this critical phase of life.

 The increased screen time in young children and even babies is absolutely terrifying to me as a mother and occupational therapist!